Wesley16838/frontend_interview/CSS/Block&Inline_Element/HTML Block and Inline Elements.md

    - Ex. <div>, <footer>, <form>, <h1>-<h6>, <header>, <hr>, <ul>&<li>&<ol>, <p>
 2. Inline Element: An inline element does not start on a new line.
 You can add space to the left and right on an inline element, but you cannot add height/ line-height or padding or margin of an inline element.
    - Ex. <Span>, <a>, <img>, <label>,
-3. Inline-Block Element: Inline-block elements are similar to inline elements, except they can have padding and margins added on all four sides.
+3. Inline-Block Element: Inline-block elements are similar to inline elements(not start on a new line), except they can have padding and margins added on all four sides.
    - Ex. <input>, <button>, <select>, <textarea>